 Get a short piece of wood that will be enough to hang the coax cable onto.
 It can be a wooden skewer, chopstick, dowel, etc.

-The tape measure is to get the exact inches, length, and diameter of the cable.
+The tape measure is to get the cable’s exact inches, length, and diameter.

 Use the wire cutter to cut the coax cable on one side.
 This is to remove one of the connectors.
 The other connector will be used to connect the cable back to the TV.
 You can use a utility knife or scissors to remove carefully any outer jacket from the cable.
 Remember not to cut into the shield.